Gottlieb Daimler: Career through 1882

-The Otto four-stroke engine (1876)
+Otto four-stroke engine (1876)

 In 1872 at age 38, Daimler and Maybach moved to work at the world's largest manufacturer of stationary engines at the time, the Deutz-AG-Gasmotorenfabrik in Cologne.
 It was half-owned by Nicolaus Otto, who was looking for a new technical director.
 As directors, both Daimler and Otto focused on gas-engine development while Maybach was chief designer.

 In 1876, Otto developed a gaseous fuel, compressed charge four-stroke cycle, (also known as the Otto Cycle) engine after 14 years of effort, a system characterized by four piston strokes (intake, compression, power, and exhaust).
 Otto intended that his invention would replace the steam engines predominant in those years, even though his engine was still primitive and inefficient.

 Otto's engine was patented in 1877, but one of his 25 patents was soon challenged and overturned.
 Daimler, who wanted to make his own engine, feared Otto's patent would prevent it.
 Daimler hired an attorney who found that a prior art patent for a four stroke engine had been issued in Paris in 1862 to Beau De Rochas, a French public works engineer.

 Meanwhile, serious personal differences arose between Daimler and Otto, reportedly with Otto being jealous of Daimler, because of his university background and knowledge.
 Daimler wanted to build small engines that could be applied to transportation but Otto had no interest in this.
 When Otto excluded Daimler from his engine patents there was great animosity between the two.
 Daimler was fired in 1880, receiving 112,000 Gold marks in Deutz-AG shares in compensation for the patents of both Daimler and Maybach.
 Maybach resigned later and followed Daimler.